thanhvie/de_udacity_capstone/README.md

 ### Data Engineering Capstone Project

 #### Project Summary
-The purpose of this project is to create an data modeling for US immigration by creating ETL pipeline for I94 immigration, global land temperatures and US demographics datasets.
+The purpose of this project is to create an data modeling for US immigration by creating ETL pipeline for `I94 immigration`, `global land temperatures` and `US demographics` datasets.
 With this data modeling (analytics database), data analysts can further deep dive into to find out insights which will helps to understand underlying patterns of US immigration.

 The project follows the follow steps:
 * Step 1: Scope the Project and Gather Data